Stability conditions and quantum dilogarithm identities for Dynkin quivers: Directed paths and HN-strata

 \subsection{Total stability}

 Recall that we have the notion of a stability function on an abelian category (Definition~\ref{def:sf}).
 We call a stability function on $\hua{A}$ \emph{totally stable} if every indecomposable is stable.
 Reineke made the following conjecture. \begin{conjecture}\cite{R2} Let $Q$ be a Dynkin quiver.
-There exists a totally stable stability function on $\nzero$ \end{conjecture} This was first proved by Hille-Juteau (unpublished, see the comments after \cite[Corollary~1.7]{K6}).
+There exists a totally stable stability function on $\nzero$. \end{conjecture} This was first proved by Hille-Juteau (unpublished, see the comments after \cite[Corollary~1.7]{K6}).
 We say a stability condition on a triangulated category is \emph{totally stable} if any indecomposable is stable.
 Let $\sigma=(Z,\hua{P})$ be a totally stable stability condition.
 Then it will induce a totally stable stability function $Z$ on any abelian category $\hua{P}(I)$, for any half open half closed interval $I\subset\kong{R}$ with length $1$; in particular, on its heart.
-On the other hand, a totally stable stability function on $\nzero$ will induce a stability condition on $\D(Q)$, which is also totally stable.
+In the case of $\D(Q)$, a totally stable stability condition $\sigma$ induces a longest path in its heart $\h$ and forces $\h$ to be standard.
+On the other hand, a totally stable stability function on any standard heart in $\D(Q)$ will induce a stability condition on $\D(Q)$, which is also totally stable.

-Now we give explicit examples to prove the existence of the totally stable stability condition on $\D(Q)$, which is a slightly weak version of Conjecture~\ref{conj:R} because orientation matters.
+Now we give explicit examples to prove the existence of a totally stable stability condition on $\D(Q)$, which is a slightly weak version of Conjecture~\ref{conj:R} because orientation matters.

 \begin{proposition} Let $Q$ be a Dynkin quiver.
 There exists a totally stable stability condition on $\D(Q)$. \end{proposition} \begin{proof} We treat the cases $A,D$ and $E$ separately.